 The Department of Counseling Psychology and Special Education (CPSE) facilitates positive growth for children, youth, and adults by maximizing the potential of diverse learners who have individualized educational needs, in order to elevate their quality of life.
 The department offers a collaborative, evidence-based approach to serving individuals with diverse strengths and needs.
 Students enrolled pursue careers as school psychologists, counselors, and special education teachers.

-The purpose of the interdepartmental doctoral program Educational Inquiry, Measurement and Evaluation is to prepare PhDs who have the knowledge, expertise, experience, and character traits needed to work productively as researchers, evaluators, policy analysts, assessment specialists, and/or professors in a variety of settings.
+The purpose of the Educational Inquiry, Measurement, and Evaluation interdepartmental doctoral program is to prepare PhDs who have the knowledge, expertise, experience, and character traits needed to work productively as researchers, evaluators, policy analysts, assessment specialists, and/or professors in a variety of settings.
 Graduates with this doctorate are expected to be proficient in conceptualizing substantive issues in terms that are amenable to inquiry and in applying their inquiry expertise to contribute to knowledge in these areas, leading to improvements in educational theory and practice.

 The Department of Educational Leadership and Foundations (EDLF) prepares educational leaders who have a vision and a compelling sense of purpose for continuous improvement of schools and advancement of learning for all students.
 Candidates in the graduate programs acquire the knowledge and skills to motivate, lead, and facilitate high levels of learning for all students and teachers.
 Graduates from this department typically pursue careers as school administrators, including principals, vice principals, and other leaders in the field of education.

 The Department of Teacher Education (TEd) prepares competent, caring, and reflective teachers who will facilitate the growth and development of children and youth in school settings.
 Degrees are offered in early childhood, elementary, and secondary education.
-Secondary subjects include English, history, math, music, theater, dance, sciences, foreign languages, and others.
+Secondary teaching subjects include English, history, math, music, theater, dance, sciences, engineering, foreign languages, and others.